• Skip to primary navigation

 Love the idea of using fabric book covers in decorating!

 Once you’ve used Stitch Witchery for this project, you’ll be hooked!
-Since I don’t like to sew, I’ve used it for all kinds of things including making a no-sew bed skirt that you can learn all about {here}
+Since I don’t like to sew, I’ve used it for all kinds of things – check out my post on my no-sew DIY bed skirt:

 Custom bed skirt made from a simple flat sheet - cheap, easy, and you get a custom fit!

-and creating a fabric pocket for my framed cork bulletin board that you can see more of {here}.
+and creating a fabric pocket for my DIY framed cork board:

 Simple DIY cork bulletin board (love the fabric pocket!)